Shared Psychosis: A Guide To Recovering From Folie à Deux

 Seeking support for shared psychosis

 The complexities of shared psychosis often require specialized support.
-Although not appropriate in every case, such as when an individual has an underlying condition and is experiencing acute psychosis and/or is at risk of harming self or others, online therapy can bridge some of the gaps and make care more readily available.
+Although not appropriate in every case, such as when an individual has an underlying condition and is experiencing acute psychosis and/or is at risk of harming themselves or others, online therapy can bridge some of the gaps and make care more readily available.
 Finding affordable options and the right therapist for a given situation is often easier with an online platform.
 Online therapy can also make it easier for those supporting individuals living with shared psychosis to seek care for their own mental well-being.

 The benefits of online therapy